-There are several ways that the human factor of breath test impact DUI tests reading, resulting in an erroneously high or low reading.
+There are several ways that the human factor of breath test impact DUI tests reading.
+To clarify, it results in an erroneously high or low reading.
 Every jurisdiction has a mandatory observation period during which the police must observe a DUI suspect for a certain amount of time before a breath test may be administered.
 The observation period is important to the police.
 This makes sure the suspect does not put anything in their mouth to affect the breath test.
 Doing so can produce invalid readings.

 Probably the most common factor to impact the human factor of breath test and produce invalid results is human error.
-The breath machine itself is not 100% reliable in detecting levels of alcohol.
+Furthermore, the breath machine itself is not 100% reliable in detecting levels of alcohol.
 The results already have built in a certain margin of error.
 The improper administration of a breath test can significantly discount the results.
 Thus human error in administration of the test, maintenance and repair of the machine, as well as errors in blowing and breath pattern may significantly affect accuracy of the results.